 txchnologist: by Morgen E. Peck / Think cloud.
 Then think rain and now think spring.
 Ok so Now think green.

-Finally Now think again google green data centers.
+For now think again google green data centers.

 The term “cloud computing” may create associations of environmental harmony, but just like real clouds, cloud services are unpredictable, difficult to quantify, and prone to sudden bursts of growth and activity.